 - Do not use AEM Desktop App network drives to save assets frequently.
 All save operations are transmitted to AEM Assets.
 Therefore, it is impractical to perform intensive edit operations directly in the mounted AEM Assets repository.
 Editing an asset directly in the mounted repository crams the asset's timeline with irrelevant versions and imposes additional overheads on the server.

-- Do not use AEM Desktop App for migration of large amounts of data from one AEM instance to another.
+- Do not use AEM Desktop App for migration tasks.
 Please refer to the Migration Guide to plan and execute asset migrations.
-In contrast, Desktop App supports bulk uploading large number of assets for the first time in AEM.

 AEM Desktop App provides virtual access to the whole DAM repository - and it might be complicated for the creative users on desktop to find and access the right assets on their desktop.
 Use these best practices to simplify that for them.